orxfun/orx-iterable/README.md

 X: Collection<Item = T>        ===>   &X: Iterable<Item = &T>
 ```

 Note that the implication is straightforward.
 If we can implement `iter(&self)` for the collection itself, we can implement it for its reference too.

+This implementation also establishes the useful relationship between the `Iterable` and `Collection` traits:

+* If a type `X` implements Collection, then `&X` implements Iterable.
-This implementation is very useful to allow creating the more general Iterable's from Collection's.
-We can simply use a reference of a collection when we require an Iterable.
+* Therefore, we can always provide a reference of a Collection to a function expecting an Iterable.

-### B.2.
-Cloneable Iterators
+### (ii) Cloneable Iterators

 An iterator is not limited to visiting elements of a collection.
 Thanks to chainable methods transforming one iterator to another, such as `filter` or `map`, iterators are capable of carrying definition of a computation over some data.